aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 This section describes the configuration types for the ADS protocol adapter and contains the extensions and specific configuration types.

-<p>The AdsSourceConfiguration extends the common Source configuration with ADS specific source configuration data.</p>
+<p>The AdsSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with ADS specific source configuration data.</p>

 - [AdsSourceConfiguration](#adssourceconfiguration)
 - [AdsChannelConfiguratio](#adschannelconfiguration)